Crocodile Rehabilitation and Research Centre

-The Crocodile Rehabilitation and Research Centre is a crocodile breeding and rearing park situated at Neyyar, a popular tourist destination near the city of Thiruvananthapuram in Kerala, India.
+The Crocodile Rehabilitation and Research Centre is a crocodile breeding and rearing park situated in the Neyyar Wildlife Sanctuary near Neyyar Dam, a popular tourist destination in Thiruvananthapuram district in Kerala, India.

 History

 Crocodile farm

 A crocodile farm was started at the site in 1977, accommodating around 44 mugger crocodiles.
 The number of crocodiles varies as muggers are raised and released to the Neyyar river and lake near the dam site.
 It also accommodates other reptiles like snakes that are caught straying at the tribal villages nearby for short periods before they are released back into the sanctuary, most recently an Indian Python.

 Steve Irwin memorial

 Established in May 2007, the Research Centre was initially named the Steve Irwin National Park, in honor of the late naturalist Steve Irwin, who was known as "The Crocodile Hunter".
 Irwin was killed by a stingray barb, while filming a documentary in 2006.

 The crocodile park was the world's first-known memorial honoring the sportsman.
 A life-size plaque depicting Irwin was placed by the Kerala Forest Department at the gate of the park (though it was removed later).
 The Centre was inaugurated by Benoy Viswam, the Forest Minister in the Government of Kerala.